Did you go to university and take the wrong course, wishing instead you’d followed your passion for art and design?

 1. Get the relevant qualifications

-To start with, it’s worth figuring out what’s possible to suit your lifestyle, so you can choose the right course.
+It’s worth figuring out what’s possible to suit your lifestyle so that you can choose the right course.
 For instance, will you be able to enrol on a full-time course or will you need to fit a part-time course around your current career?

 Plenty of colleges offer flexibility.
 If you already know the basics or are desperate to get started today, Shillington offers a fast-track 3-month course, providing thorough guidance and training across a variety of design mediums.